DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 .embedded-demo({ "path": "scheduler-editing/drag-drop", "showThemeSelector": true })

 The [DragDropProvider](../reference/drag-drop-provider.md) plugin also allows you to customize the appointment being dragged (via the `draftAppointmentComponent` property) and its copy displayed in its previous location (via `sourceAppointmentComponent`).
 In addition, it provides the `resizeComponent` property that allows you to customize the handles used to resize appointments.

+## Preprocess Changes

+To validate user input or prevent user actions, handle the `EditingState` plugin’s `onCommitChanges` event.

+For example, you can make a copy of an appointment after a drag-drop event with a key is pressed (the `shift` key is used in the demo below).
+To do that, check the `changed` parameter’s value in the `commitChanges` handler:

+.embedded-demo({ "path": "scheduler-editing/copy-after-dragdrop", "showThemeSelector": true })

 ## Customize the Appointment Form